Bailador/Bailador/README.md

 Bailador uses a default configuration, but you can customize it, using the Bailador environment variable, or using a configuration file.

 For now, Bailador only allows you to use a YAML formatted configuration file.
-Create at the root of your projet directory a `settings.yaml` file :
+Create at the root of your project directory a `settings.yaml` file :

 ```yaml
 # settings.yaml